-Cruise the Mediterranean in 2022 with Norwegian Cruise Line
+Cruise the Mediterranean with Norwegian Cruise Line

-Start with an early morning excursion to the famous Acropolis, then take in some delicious Greek food at lunchtime, enjoy a cocktail by the Aegean sea in the evening and watch as night falls over this ancient city.
+Start with an early morning excursion to the famous Acropolis, then take in some delicious Greek food at lunchtime, enjoy a cocktail by the Aegean sea in the evening, and watch as night falls over this ancient city.

-Your itinerary includes the bucket-list destinations of Crete, Rhodes, Mykonos, Olympia, Corfu and Santorini!
+Your itinerary includes the bucket-list destinations of Crete, Rhodes, Mykonos, Olympia, Corfu, and Santorini.

 Day 1: Arrive in Athens